Moe-hacker/cprintf/README.md

 printf("%s","xxxxx"); // Good!
 cprintf("{}","xxxxxx"); // Also good :)
 ```
+Update: cprintf can now recognise extra {} when running program when args of cprintf <= 15.
 # About GNU C:
 cprintf uses GNU C11, port/cprintf.c is in pure C std.
 # Let's make a colorful world!